nlp-dke/NMTGMinor/recipes/zero-shot/README.md

 ```
 Here $PATH contains the trained model.

-## Dataset
+## Data
+Our experiments are run on three datasets: IWSLT 2017, Europarl, PMIndia.

 ### IWSLT

-The training set is a subset of the TED task from IWSLT 2017.
+The training set is a subset of the TED task from IWSLT 2017 compiled in the MMCR4NLP dataset (https://arxiv.org/pdf/1710.01025.pdf).
-Provided from the MMCR4NLP corpus described in https://arxiv.org/pdf/1710.01025.pdf.

 We use the dev set from multilingual TED task from IWSLT 2017 (dev2010).
 https://wit3.fbk.eu/2017-01